 Enough of the explanations.
 Let’s start seeing some real numbers!
 I bought a brand new 2008 23′ Airstream International CCD and a brand new 2009 Volkswagen Touareg V6.
 Each of them have an MSRP of just under $50,000.
 So I have a monthly loan payment for each.
 Other RV and tow vehicle combinations are available for a mere fraction of this cost, but I wanted a ready-to-move-into modern home with a reliable tow vehicle.
 And each are worth every penny!
 If I paid only the minimum payment each month, my Airstream payment would be under $500/month.
 I don’t really count my car payment as an extra cost because I would have one even if I lived in a traditional house.
 But my gasoline costs are much higher because I am pulling my house behind it.

 I spend about $6,500/year (or $540/month) on gas.
-I average 13 mpg when pulling the 5,200-pound Airstream with extra-expensive premium grade unleaded gasoline in my tanks.
+I average almost 12 mpg when pulling the 5,500-pound Airstream with extra-expensive premium grade unleaded gasoline in my tanks.
 Fun, fun!
 Update: now that I have the Touareg TDI (since 2014), my diesel costs are a bit less since I get about 15 mpg while towing.

 This graph shows just how my gas costs vary from month to month.
 There is a general increase each summer simply because I drive more miles in those months.
 It spiked twice because of the higher than average fuel costs in Canada (around September 2010) and in Alaska (around July 2012).
 My fuel costs drop drastically in the winter when I tend to stay put for longer periods of time because of a thing called snow.
 With 110,000 miles traveled in four years, this works out to about 24 cents in gasoline costs for every mile driven.